-A professional hail restoration company will provide a free inspection to assess your property’s damage from the hailstorm.
-It’s important to research local companies that are licensed and insured, has good reputations locally, and are certified and experienced in hail damage inspections.
+A professional hail restoration company will provide a free roof inspection to assess your property’s damage from the hailstorm.
+It’s important to research local companies that are licensed and insured, have good reputations locally, and are certified and experienced in hail damage inspections.

 A certified roofing inspector should also be able to pinpoint damage to other areas of your home.
 The post-hailstorm inspection should include a complete assessment of your property.
 This will include inspecting the roof, siding, windows, paint, A/C unit, gutters, doors, garage doors and all of your exterior personal property.

-Most qualified roofing contractors can provide an estimate for repairs immediately.
+Most qualified roofing contractors can provide a roofing repair estimate for repairs immediately.
 They have access to software that prices repairs according to insurance standards.

 After the inspection, they will provide you and your insurance company with this estimate.
 Repair prices will be negotiated based on incurred damage, replacement costs, and material availability.